CosmicHorrorDev/subwinder/README.md

     * If something will fail, try to detect it and raise an `Exception` as early as possible
     * Automatically retry requests using an exponential back-off to deal with rate-limiting
 * Small footprint
+    * No required dependencies
-    * Only one direct dependency is required.
+    * Optional dependency is listed under the installation heading

 ### Caveats from using `subwinder`